Chinit River: Geography

-Chinit River, also called Stung Chinit River, is major tributary of the Tonlé Sap River, which flows down from the great lake of the same name from the northeast direction at 12°31′38″N 104°27′31″E, in central Cambodia.
-It reenters the Tonlé Sap system in the river at 13°32′N 105°47′E. The river's length is approximately 264 km and loops out and into the Tonlé Sap rsystem.
+Chinit River, also called Stung Chinit River, is a major tributary of the Tonlé Sap River, which flows down from the great lake of the same name from the northeast direction at 12°31′38″N 104°27′31″E, in central Cambodia.
+It reenters the Tonlé Sap system in the river at 13°32′N 105°47′E. The river's length is approximately 264 km and loops out and into the Tonlé Sap system.
 Its width varies in the range of 60–90 m over a total river stretch of 110 km.

 The river drains a catchment area of 5649 km2 including the catchment of 1145 km2 of its tributary, the Stung Tang Krasaing, up to its outflow into Tonlé Sap Lake.
 The river passes through the Bolaven Plateau of Laos, reaches its highest elevation point, 288 m, at Phumi Chrach, and ends at its outflow point on Tonlé Sap Lake at an elevation of 5 m.There are gentler slopes noted towards the downstream.
 Its main lake is Bung Real Lake.

 The main city along the river is Santuk District Capital.
 Samrong Sen, a prehistoric archaeological site of Neolithic Age is located on its right bank.